Last Updated: May 22, 2026

 Is Nitrofurantoin safe for men to take?

-Yes, but there are complicated male UTIs which need more assessment.
+Yes, but there are complicated male UTIs which require more assessment.

 Conclusion